Polyfrost/Nexus/ATTRIBUTION.md

 # Attribution

 The source code of this repository is licensed under the GNU Affero General Public License, Version 3 only, which is provided in the file [LICENSE](./LICENSE), with a header provided below.
-[Certain files in our library wrappers](./core/wrapper/) may be under a different license or [require credit](#additional-libraries), with their specific headers outlined in the below non-exhaustive list.
+Certain files/libraries may be under a different license or [require credit](#additional-libraries), with their specific headers outlined in the below non-exhaustive list.

 ## Nexus